ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1Base.md

-### `recoverFunds(address from, address token, uint256 amount)` (external)

-general-purpose stray funds recovery does not require a configured token strategy
-     @dev Requires allowance granted by the strategy
-     @param from sender address, usually a strategy
-     @param token ERC20 asset to transfer
-     @param amount amount to draw from the strategy, relies on an allowance

 ### `setStrategyAllowance(address token, uint256 amount)` (public)

 governance can set an allowance for a token strategy
-     @dev computes the net allowance, current holdings - new allowance
+     @dev computes the net allowance, new allowance - current holdings
      @param token ERC20 asset
      @param amount amount to draw from the strategy